How would a castle look like after an earthquake in Japan?

-In April 2016, there was a series of the earthquake that hit Kumamoto.
+In April 2016, there was a series of earthquakes hit Kumamoto.

-The foreshock earthquake with a magnitude 6.2 occurred on April 14th, while the mainshock with the magnitude 7.0 struck in the early morning of the 16th.
+The foreshock earthquake with a magnitude of 6.2 occurred on April 14th.
+Then the mainshock with a magnitude of 7.0 struck in the early morning of the 16th.

-While walking along the border, you can see the destruction of the earthquake.
+While walking along the border, you can see the earthquake’s destruction.
 One part of the fortress was collapsed in the picture below.

-Despite the earthquake and nature disaster, Japan can withstand and recover.
+Despite the earthquake and natural disasters, Japan can withstand and recover.

-However, after that turret, the real destruction of the 2016 earthquakes appear.
+However, after that turret, the destruction of the 2016 earthquakes appear.

 The foundations of many turrets were damaged, the walls crumbled, many roof tiles fell, and entire structures collapsed.

-Walking in the park, there are more and more destructions.
+Walking in the park, there is more and more destruction.
 Even though I was in Oita during the earthquakes, I couldn’t believe the damages from the shocks to Kumamoto.